zdhdream/zdh.github.io/contents/awards.md

-- 校级一等奖学金, 2022.
+- Second-Class Scholarship(Top 10% of students, 2023).

-- Outstanding Graduation Thesis, XXX University, 2023.
+- Outstanding Student Award(awarded for excellence in academics, conduct, and physical performance, 2023).